 Cool the milk.
 Let the milk cool until it is just warm to the touch, 112°F to 115°F. Stir occasionally to prevent a skin from forming.
 (Though if one does form, you can either stir it back in or pull it out for a snack!)
 You can help this step go faster by placing the Dutch oven in an ice water bath and gently stirring the milk.

 Thin the yogurt with milk.
-Scoop out about a cup of warm milk with a measuring cup and add the yogurt.
-Whisk until smooth and the yogurt is dissolved in the milk.
+Scoop out about a cup of warm milk into a bowl.
+Add the yogurt and whisk until smooth and the yogurt is dissolved in the milk.

 Whisk the thinned yogurt into the milk.
-Pour the thinned yogurt into the warm milk while whisking gently.
+While whisking gently, pour the thinned yogurt into the warm milk.
 This inoculates the milk with the yogurt culture.